simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 “INFO”: CXP, which shows an overview over current bids, ask amounts, all-time highs and lows etc.
 “CHART”: CXPC.
 Shows a candlestick chart of a commodity’s price over time.
 If it says “No data”, the commodity hasn’t been sold in the indicated time period.
 Select a longer time window to fix it.
 “ORDERS”: CXOB command, where you can see pending requests and offers.
-“TRADE”: CXPO, which lets you place Buy and Sell Orders.

-## Local Market commands

-__LMOS__
-_No possible parameter_
-Shows all your Local Market Ads.

-__LM__
-_Mandatory parameter: Planet ID_
-Shows all available Ads at a given Local Market.
-Accessible by clicking the Infrastructure entry "Local Market" (if existant) in any PLI window.

-__LMA__
-_Mandatory parameter: Ad ID_
-Shows the details of the specified Local Market ad.
-Accessible by selecting an ad in the LM window.

-__LMP__
-_Mandatory parameter: Planet ID_
-Allows placing a Buying Ad or Selling Ad at a given Local Market.
-Accessible via the "POST AD" button in an LM window.
+“TRADE”: CXPO, which lets you place Buy and Sell Orders within the current Price Band.
+The latter is determined by a three-day average and is wider for PRO licensees than TRIAL licensees.
+To quickly set the current lowest bid or asking price, use the “set” buttons in the “Ask / Bid” line.
+The “Inventory” line lets you select the storage location from which to sell your commodities.

 ## Space flight commands
 It is recommended you use the FLT command and access the other commands from there.
 To see all these commands in action, have a look at the space-flight tutorial.